Julie Garreau, Executive Director

 In 2002, the South Dakota Coalition for Children named CRYP a “Champion for Children,” and Julie was named to an honor roll that recognized its 16 members’ outstanding dedication to South Dakota’s children.
 In addition to serving as a Suicide Crisis Referral Hotline Counselor from 1994 to 2000, she testified before the U.S. Senate Indian Affairs Committee Hearing on Youth Suicide Prevention in 2005.
 Her name appears on the Honor Wall at the National Museum of the American Indian in Washington D.C.

-Julie served on the Fairy Godmother’s Fund Council from 2008 to 2010; that year, she also ran as the District 28 candidate for the South Dakota State Senate.
+Julie served on the Fairy Godmother’s Fund Council from 2008 to 2010.
 In 2011, Julie completed Hopa Mountain’s Native American Nonprofit Leadership Program.
 She then went on to complete a series of fellowships: Bush Foundation Native Nations Rebuilders Fellow (2012), Cordes Fellow (2015), and Bush Fellow (2016-18).
-She was part of the Gratitude Network’s 2021 Gratitude Fellowship cohort, and this year, she is a 2022 Vital Village Fellow.
+She was part of the Gratitude Network’s 2021 Gratitude Fellowship cohort and a 2022 Vital Village Fellow.

-That’s not all.
-Julie served on the Sustainable Agriculture Research and Education Advisory Council in 2007, and Gov. Dennis Daugaard appointed her to the South Dakota Commission for National and Community Service in 2011.
-She also has been a member of the South Dakota Attorney General’s Indian Advisory Council.
+Active involvement at the state level is important to Julie.
+She ran for the South Dakota State Senate’s District 28 seat in 2010, Gov. Dennis Daugaard appointed her to the South Dakota Commission for National and Community Service in 2011, and she also has been a member of the South Dakota Attorney General’s Indian Advisory Council.

-In 2014, she became a founding member of the Native American Food Systems Alliance; she completed her term as NAFSA president in 2021.
+Julie is a founding member of the Native American Food Sovereignty Alliance (NAFSA) and completed her term as NAFSA president in 2023.
 She established the farm-to-table Keya Cafe & Coffeeshop, the Keya Gift Shop & E-Store, and the seasonal Leading Lady Farmer Stand at the CRYP campus, and she continues to spearhead sustainable agriculture initiatives for children, teens and the Cheyenne River community.

-In the last six years, Julie and her staff launched the innovative, groundbreaking Waniyetu Wowapi (Winter Count) Lakota Arts Institute, Waniyetu Wowapi Art Park and RedCan Graffiti Jam (recipient of Americans for the Arts’ 2017 Robert E. Gard Award) at the CRYP campus.
-In 2019, RedCan was one of 50 projects honored through Americans for the Arts’ PAN Year in Review program; that same year, Julie received the Americans for the Arts’ Arts Education Award, and she joined Arts South Dakota’s Board of Directors.
+In recent years, Julie and her staff launched the innovative, groundbreaking Waniyetu Wowapi (Winter Count) Lakota Arts & Culture Institute, Waniyetu Wowapi Art Park, and RedCan Graffiti Jam (recipient of Americans for the Arts’ 2017 Robert E. Gard Award) at the CRYP campus.
+In 2019, RedCan was one of 50 projects honored through Americans for the Arts’ PAN Year in Review program; that same year, Julie received the Americans for the Arts’ Arts Education Award, and she joined Arts South Dakota’s Board of Directors, completing her service in April 2023.
 In 2022, she received Americans for the Arts’ Selina Roberts Ottum Award for Arts Leadership.
+She is currently serving on the University of South Dakota Fine Arts Advisory Board.

 Watch this interview with Julie on the Nan McKay Connects podcast that features extraordinary women making an impact.